ghastlymirror/ghastlyastro/src/content/blog/category-added.md

 ---
-title: Blog Update, Photography Category Added
+title: Blog Update - Photography Category Added
 date: 2022-03-07
 description: This blog has been around for week, and I´ve already made progress so far.
 In this case, I added a new category to the site as a much needed improvement.
 category: